 The report – The Trust Factor – tests how well journalism is monitored and its mistakes handled in 16 countries, including challenging hot spots in the Middle East, Africa, Latin America and Asia.

-Systems of self-regulation of media and journalism need radical rethinking if they are to survive the harsh economic and political realities of news media in the digital age, the reports concludes.
+Systems of self-regulation of media and journalism need radical rethinking if they are to survive the harsh economic and political realities of news media in the digital age, the report concludes.

 Turning the page of hate

-In response to the Rabat Plan of Action the Ethical Journalism Network created a five-point test to help journalists and other identify hate-speech.
+In response to the Rabat Plan of Action, the Ethical Journalism Network created a five-point test to help journalists and others identify hate speech.
 You can download the test in English, French and Arabic.
 The five-point test was part of UNESCO’s World Radio celebrations in February and has been used by journalists in Rwanda, Tanzania and around the world.

 The session on hate-speech at the World Press Freedom Day celebrations in Helsinki will be will explore: